hos/chat-assignment/README.md

-`@chat/config` - here must be stored all the project related configurations `@chat/server` - the server which handles all the requests
+`@chat/config` - here must be stored all the project related configurations `@chat/server` - the server which handles all the requests `@chat/sdk` - the javascript sdk for the chat application `@chat/cli` - prototype of the client cli for the chat application

 ## Usage
 To run the project, you need to have